Harry Styles is getting into business with CBS

 The show is one of two new comedies picked up for the upcoming fall TV season by CBS.

-The other series, called "Welcome to the Neighborhood," is a multi-camera comedy starring Cedric The Entertainer as a man from the Midwest who moves his family to a tough Los Angeles neighborhood.
+The other series, called "Welcome to the Neighborhood," is a multi-camera comedy about a man from the Midwest who moves his family to a tough Los Angeles neighborhood.
+Cedric The Entertainer stars, playing one of the man's new neighbors.

 The series are set to debut in the fall.